Pronounciation: E-po-MO-ee-a ba-TA-tas

 Soil: Intolerant of highly alkaline desert soils.
 If soil pH is above 8.0, then treat soil with acid forming fertilizers such as sulfur-coated urea or elemental sulfur to lower pH.

 Pruning: Heading cuts to contain and train prostrate spreading habit or promote foliar vigor.

-Propagation: Easiest to root herbaceous stem cuttings.
+Propagation: Easy to root herbaceous stem cuttings.